reactorlabs/rir/README.md

 For faster build use ninja.
 To generate ninja files instead of makefiles add `-GNinja` to the cmake commands.

+Using ninja means GCC and Clang will disable color output.
+To force color, run cmake with `-DFORCE_COLORED_OUTPUT=true`.

 ### Making changes to gnur

 R with RIR patches is a submodule under external/custom-r.
 This is how you edit: